sdegutis/immaculatalibrary.com/site/moral-responsibility/moral-responsibility-old.md

 brought happiness was because it was done out of love by another.
 This is also why we can't tickle ourselves.

-## Divine Humor

-There is so much evil humor in the world, probably most of it.
-And throughout the Bible, there is very little humor, and none that I'm aware of by Jesus himself.
-But does this mean God doesn't have a sense of humor?

-There is a very good, holy, and wholesome type of humor, and it very literally is God's humor, and it's called play on words.
-Since the Word of God is divine, then words are to some extent also divine.
-This is partly why the devil's tactics from the Garden of Eden until now has been to redefine and misuse words to confuse and deceive people.

-Wordplay is literally playing with an aspect of the divine, which is why it's the fuel behind dad jokes.
-The modern hatred of dad jokes is absolutely unjustified and unreasonable, and I've always found that hatred confusing and now I see why it's evil: dad jokes are a part of the paternal nature of God the Father.
-It's literally the father playfully wrestling with the son!

-Dad jokes and similar word play need to come back in style, in every form.

 ## True Death

 You have to understand that your life in the kingdom of Adam is over.